***FREE*** subscription to

 1. To talk about general truths, that is, to talk about something that was true in the past, is true now, and will be true in the future (e.g., The sun rises in the East.
 Nurses work hard.
 Water boils at 100 °C.)

 2. To talk about habits or rituals (e.g., I pay income taxes every year.
 She drinks coffee.
 We watch T.V. all the time.
-The Giants always lose.)
+The San Francisco Giants always lose.
+It never rains in California.)

 After a lesson teaching Simple Present verbs to students, the ESL teacher can also introduce "clue" words, such as "always," "never," "often," etc., to help the student better understand and use the Simple Present.

-Here are the challenges ESL students have when learning the Simple Present.
+Here are the challenges ESL students and EFL students have when learning the Simple Present.

-For a more thorough explanation of verb tenses and lessons for teaching Simple Present verbs, including irregular verbs, I use Azar's, Understanding and Using English Grammar, although this is best for intermediate to advanced English Language Learners.
-See my ESL Textbooks page for lower levels.
+For a more thorough explanation of verb tenses and lessons for teaching Simple Present verbs, including irregular verbs, I use Azar's, Understanding and Using English Grammar.
+This resource is best for intermediate to advanced English Language Learners.

 From Teaching Simple Present